neerizz/Dankemo/ReadMe.md

 # Welcome to Dankemo!

 **Dankemo** is a gratitude journal keeping application with a reward system.
-Motivation being, Gratitue is an antidote to dissatisfaction.
+Motivation being, Gratitude is an antidote to dissatisfaction.
 This application also features the use of *IOT components*.
 It has been implemented using *HTML, CSS, Bootstrap, Javasript, JQuery, Python* and *Flask*.

 **Dependencies:**
 (You need python installed in order to run it)